 Where are we now?

-Our work began in September 2015 and will end in autumn 2017.
+Our work began in September 2015 and will end in July 2018.
 We have gathered leading experts from the public, private and third sectors in our workshops to outline the architecture and operation of the future operator.

 Parts of the future digital health hub and permit services are being built in the pre-production projects that have already been launched.